Leisure Centre Injury Compensation Claims

-People visit leisure centres for a wide range of sporting and health reasons, and personal injury solicitors consequently handle a wide range of injury claims for accidents at leisure centres.
+People visit leisure centres for a wide range of sporting and health reasons, personal injury solicitors handle a wide range of injury claims for accidents at leisure centres.

 Leisure centre hazards can range widely from faulty gym equipment, to slippery surfaces with no warning signs, to accidents involving sports spectators, to over-chlorinated pools.

 The owner and operator of a leisure centre, often the Council or Local Authority, has a duty of care to both staff and visitors who use the centre.
-If an accident happens as a result of the owner's or occupier's negligence a claim for personal injury compensation can usually be made.
+If you are injured = as a result of the owner's or occupier's negligence, you can likely make a claim for personal injury compensation.

 What type of leisure centre accidents may occur?